 Cruise Ship Safety Procedures & Muster Drills

-The muster drill is designed to prepare passengers for a safe evacuation in the unlikely event of an emergency.
+Before setting off on its route, a ship’s guests will be required to watch a muster safety video in their cabins.
+This video is designed to prepare passengers for a safe evacuation in the event of an emergency.
 It also serves to familiarise passengers with their surroundings and the routes to the ship’s lifeboats.
-Once all passengers are present and accounted for, the muster drill will begin and will advise:

 • The safety procedure to be followed in the unlikely event of an emergency